donovanrichardson/jobs-tracker/README.md

  ### Start the servers

- Initialize the database with knex and start the back end server from the directory `jobs-tracker`
+Start the back end server from the directory `jobs-tracker`
  ```
  npm start
  ```